DirkHoffmann/Win32-OpenSSH-Wiki/Run-commands-for-various-shells.md

-Here are examples to run commands on remote shell over openssh.
-Examples are to print out "hello" remotely.
+Here are examples to run commands on remote shell over openssh: print out "hello" over various shells on server.

 |  DefaultShell | cmd on local shell | cmd to print on remote shell (client cmd run in cmd prompt) |
 |:--|:--|:--|